RolfZurbrugg/bitcoin-script-debugger/README.md

 #### jQuery

 There is almost no JavaScript that works without jQuery.
 Neither does our Bitcoin Script Debugger. jQuery deals with a lot of cross browser compatibility issues and abstracts the interaction with the DOM structure.
+More details about jQuery can be found here: https://jquery.com/.